Call Us

 Don’t worry

-The chances are that the person you are choosing to confide in is a family member, good friend or someone you are very close to.
+The chances are that the person you're choosing to confide in is a family member, good friend or someone you're close to.
 Although they may be surprised at first and may not know what to say initially, remember that they love and care about you and will want to support you in every way they can.
-In time, they will learn how to help someone with depression and give you the support you need.
+In time, they'll learn how to help someone with depression and give you the support you need.

-Get in touch with Priory today using the information below and chat with a mental health professional who will listen emphatically to your struggles with depression and talk you through the best option available to help you get your life back on track.
+Get in touch with Priory today, using the information below, and chat with a mental health professional.
+We'll listen to your struggles with depression and talk you through the best options available to help you get your life back on track.

 Page clinically reviewed by Dr Sheetal Sirohi (MBBS, MRCPsych), General Adult Consultant Psychiatrist at Priory Hospital Woking